Skip to main content

 Download a diagram that illustrates the structure of an example HbA1c and serum lipid level laboratory test report

-The Pathology Standards and Implementation team have created pathology-specific FHIR UK Core R4 profiles and an accompanying implementation guide:
+NHS England has created pathology-specific FHIR UK Core R4 profiles and an accompanying implementation guide:

 The Pathology FHIR implementation guide provides the detailed guidance system suppliers will need to implement the pathology-related FHIR profiles.
 Regularly updated, this FHIR implementation guide is referenced in DAPB4101’s implementation guidance as the source of truth for implementors.

-Last edited: 7 March 2025 1:38 pm
+Last edited: 10 September 2025 1:21 pm